Ramachetan/generative-ai-for-beginners/02-comparing-different-large-language-models/README.md

 - Embedding versus Image generation versus Text and Code generation.
 - Encoder-Decoder versus Decoder-only.

-## Learning Goals

-After completing this lesson, you will be able to:

-- Select the right model for your use case.

 ## Understand different types of LLMs

 LLMs can have multiple categorizations based on their architecture, training data, and use case.
 Understanding these differences will help you select the right model for the scenario, and understand how to test, iterate, and improve performance.